eddie-2020/catalogs-app/README.md

 # Ruby-Capstone-Project

 In this project we created a console app that helps you to keep a record of different types of things you won: books, music albums and games.
-Everything is be based on the UML class diagram presented below.
+Everything is based on the UML class diagram presented in the project requirements.
 The data is stored in JSON files but a database has also been prepared with tables structure analogical to the projects class structure.

 ## Technologies Used